 - Submit demographic, academic, personal, and extracurricular information about yourself

-- Provide the emails for two reference who can attest to your character and work ethic.
+- Provide the email for one reference who can attest to your character and work ethic.
 Residential Assistants, graduate assistants, and Residential Life staff are not eligible to serve as a reference.

-- Upload a current resume and cover letter.
+- Once the online application is completed, email a current resume and cover letter (in one PDF document) to Max Koskoff, Assistant Director of Residential Life at email@example.com.
 The Office of Career Services can help you develop the materials.

 - If you want to be considered for a position in Hawk Hall, you will need to identify your residential learning community preference in your application.